HibberdLab/transrate/metrics.md

 | proportion n | the proportion of bases that are N |
 | linguistic complexity | the total [linguistic complexity](http://en.wikipedia.org/wiki/Linguistic_sequence_complexity) of the assembly |

-### Read mapping metrics
+## Read mapping metrics

-Read mapping metrics are based on aligning a subset of the reads used in the assembly to the assembled contigs.
+Read mapping metrics are based on aligning the reads used in the assembly to the assembled contigs.
 These are a way of determining how well the assembly is supported by the original experimental evidence, and can be very useful overall quality metrics.
 However, they should not be considered alone, as read mapping metrics can be high for very fragmented assemblies.

 These metrics can be useful for optimising your assembly.
 In particular, we want to maximise the proportion of the read pairs that map to the contigs successfully and in a biologically plausible way.